vmware-labs/blueprint-for-horizon-with-vmc-on-aws/README.md

 Greenfield!
  1. install Terraform
  2. clone repository
- 3. go to Gateway-Main folder
- 4. create a terraform.tfvars file for your secrets
+ 3. create a terraform.tfvars file for your secrets
- 5. initialize Terraform
+ 4. initialize Terraform
- 6. terraform import cgw and mgw
- 7. plan and/or apply
+ 5. plan and/or apply
- 8. go to folder DFW-Main
- 9. copy terraform.tfvars
-10. terraform plan and apply
+ 6. terraform plan and apply
-11. fill all groups

-Brownfield!
- 1. install Terraform
- 2. clone repository
- 3. go to folder DFW-Main
- 4. create a terraform.tfvars file for your secrets
- 5. initialize Terraform
- 6. plan and/or apply
  7. fill all groups

 # Prerequisites

 1. Terraform
 2. NSX-T
-3. Horizon

 # Build & Run